hdlinhnguyen/Demo-VinWonders-Smart-Planner-app/README.md

-Here is our demo product, bravo to us ^^
+This repo contains our demo product and how to build it from the beginning:

 ![](demo.png)

 The following is our step by step while doing AI Product Hackathon.
-You can read AI Product Canvas to know more about our project.
+You can read the file named AI Product Canvas to know more about our project.

 ## Day 06 - AI Product Hackathon